-- 6.7.3 Monitoring all absences from school and promptly addressing concerns about irregular attendance with the parent/carer.
-Any pupil absent for ten school days, where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education using the CME Protocol. - 6.7.4 Liaising and working together with all other support services and those agencies involved in the safeguarding of children and using the expertise and resources of colleagues in other service areas to promote the welfare of students. - 6.7.5 Ensuring staff work with Prevent Officers and the Channel Panel to support and safeguard if a student is thought to be vulnerable to or espousing radical political ideologies. - 6.7.6 Liaising with the parent/carer, GP and/or school nurse to ensure that an appropriate care plan is in place if a pupil has medical needs. - 6.7.7 Developing a good working knowledge of the Threshold Document and how it can be used to safeguard and promote the wellbeing of students, informing the notification to Social Care (First Response) as soon as there is a significant concern. - 6.7.8 Ensuring that a named teacher is designated for Children Looked After (CLA) and that an up to date list of children who are subject to a Care Order or are accommodated by the County Council is regularly reviewed and updated.
-The Education of Children in Public Care (ECPC) Team must be made aware of all CLA in the school. - 6.7.9 Expecting staff to be sensitive to the needs of children who are "looked after", recognising they are likely to have encountered difficulties and challenges which may mean they are disproportionately affected by the behaviours of their peers, e.g. teasing, bullying and hazing. - 6.7.10 Notifying Social Care (First Response) when a child attending the school is privately fostered.
-This means when a child lives with someone other than their parent, step-parent, aunt, uncle or grandparent for a period of more than 28 days. - 6.7.11 Seeking appropriate advice, support and guidance to enable us to critically evaluate safeguarding information and concerns, and to act on them appropriately. - 6.7.12 Providing continuing support to a pupil (about whom there have been concerns), who leaves the school by ensuring that such concerns and school medical records are forwarded under confidential cover to the Designated Safeguarding Lead at the pupil's new school as a matter of urgency/ within the first term.
+- 6.7 Our school will support all pupils by: - 6.7.1 Encouraging the development of self-esteem, resilience and critical thinking in every aspect of school life including through the curriculum. - 6.7.2 Promoting a caring, safe and positive environment within the school. - 6.7.3 Monitoring all absences from school and promptly addressing concerns about irregular attendance with the parent/carer. - 6.7.4 Liaising and working together with all other support services and those agencies involved in the safeguarding of children and using the expertise and resources of colleagues in other service areas to promote the welfare of students. - 6.7.5 Ensuring staff work with Prevent Officers and the Channel Panel to support and safeguard if a student is thought to be vulnerable to or espousing radical political ideologies. - 6.7.6 Liaising with the parent/carer, GP and/or school nurse to ensure that an appropriate care plan is in place if a pupil has medical needs. - 6.7.7 Developing a good working knowledge of the Threshold Document and how it can be used to safeguard and promote the wellbeing of students, informing the notification to Social Care (First Response) as soon as there is a significant concern. - 6.7.8 Ensuring that a named teacher is designated for Children Looked After and that an up to date list of children who are subject to a Care Order or are accommodated by the County Council is regularly reviewed and updated.
+We will work with the Virtual Schools Team to support the educational attainment for children looked after at our school. - 6.7.9 Staff are sensitive to the needs of children who are "looked after", recognising they are likely to have encountered difficulties and challenges which may mean they are disproportionately affected by the behaviours of their peers, e.g., teasing, bullying or when negotiating relationships.